caraweisman/abSENSE/README.md

 __e) Parameter\_values__

 For each gene in the analysis, this contains the best-fit (maximum likelihood) values of the a and b parameters.
-(See PAPER CITATION for explanation.)
+(See Weisman et al 2020 for full explanation.)

 These a and b parameters are calculated from bitscores of homologs in species included in the prediction process.
 If the command line option --includeonly is used, this will be only the species specified by that option.
 By default, all provided bitscores are used.